Skip to main content

 Late-night talks under the stars and roasting s’mores over the campfire are the ingredients for profound yet straightforward memories with your friends.

-Use apps like The Dyrt (over 500,000 campsites with reviews and tips), Recreation.gov (for national park experiences), or Reserve America (state park campgrounds) to find some epic wilderness stays.
-If you’re more into glamping, try out HipCamp or Tentrr to stay in a unique cabin, treehouse, or platform tent without roughing it too hard.
+Use apps like The Dyrt (over 40,000 campgrounds across the U.S. with millions of user reviews), Recreation.gov (for national park experiences), or Reserve America (state park campgrounds) to find some epic wilderness stays.15 If you’re more into glamping, try out HipCamp or Tentrr to stay in a unique cabin, treehouse, or platform tent without roughing it too hard.

 Don’t forget snacks, water, and toilet paper!

 Taste with keen attention to flavor, texture, and presentation, then compare and rank your favorites.
-Heck, you could even start a hobby foodie blog or restaurant review YouTube channel to share your findings.
+You could even start a hobby foodie blog or restaurant review YouTube channel to share your findings.

 Unleash your inner child by planning an adult scavenger hunt with a group of friends or coworkers.
 This can unlock fun team-building opportunities and hidden stories you may not have known about your friends.
 It’s also a unique way to boost your problem-solving skills, get out of your shell, and explore your home city.